rafaelxky/RPlace/README.md

 - ex: //- create folder/file.txt place name:
 - this will create "folder/file.txt" and place the "name" template inside
 - if it starts with . then it will be in relation to the file

-# variable options
-- variable options allow you to modify variables
-- they are marked with "\"
-- ex: var=val\regex:
-- can also be chained
-- :: can be used for args
-- ex: $#var\lua::"return args[1]..\" world\""
-- supported:
-- derive:
-    - \regex -> allows regex
-    - \def -> places def around match
-    - \var -> places arrow variable around match
-- template variables
-    - \snakecase -> turns to snake case
-    - \camelcase -> turns to camel case
-    - \screaming -> turns to screaming case
-    - \pascalcase -> turns to pascal case
-    - \lua -> executes inline code, places the returned string

 # reverse templates / derive
 - rplace supports reverse templates